 Students have the opportunity for trips to Wal-Mart, Brookshire's, Kroger, and other stores.
-There is a \$2 charge for these trips.
-They are designed to allow students an opportunity to purchase necessary items such as, toothpaste, shampoo, etc. See posted schedule for trips.
+There is a \$4 charge for these trips.
+They are designed to allow students an opportunity to purchase necessary items such as, toothpaste, shampoo, etc.

 In addition, twice each quarter there will be an extended town trip to Longview or to Shreveport Mall.
-There is a \$4 charge for this trip.
+There is a \$8 charge for this trip.
 Students whose behavior is inappropriate, who are under discipline, or on DF&I list lose town privileges.